 First Time Home Buyer Questions to Ask

 Congratulations!
 Educating yourself to all the intricacies of buying your first Essex County home is a smart move.
 Here are a few things to consider about buying your first home here in the greater Essex County, NJ area.
-I am happy to guide you through every step of the process when you are ready to begin looking and buy your first home.
+We are happy to guide you through every step of the process when you are ready to begin looking and buy your first home.

 1. Is this the right time for me to buy my first Maplewood home?
 It depends.
 While mortgage qualification requirements can often change, generally speaking, the amount you may qualify to borrow is dependent upon several factors including: